 Sorting multiple levels

-Another feature of custom sorting, sorting multiple levels allows you to identify which columns to sort by and when, giving you more control over the organization of your data.
-For example, you could sort by more than one cell color (such as red, then yellow, then green, to indicate different levels of priority) or, as seen here, sort students by homeroom number, then by last name.
+Another feature of custom sorting—sorting multiple levels—allows you to identify which columns to sort by and when, giving you more control over the organization of your data.
+For example, you could sort by more than one cell color—such as red, then yellow, then green, to indicate different levels of priority—or, as seen below, you could sort students by homeroom number, then by last name.

 To add a level: